Bachelor Degree Programme

 |A brief description of evaluation principles:|

-Study evaluation is based on marks obtained for specified items of the appropriate course, as home works, projects, oral presentations, tests, midterm exams, final exam, etc. The maximum number of marks is 100.
-The final study report consists of records of the overall marks and a classifying symbol from the European Credit Transfer System (ECTS) (A; B; C; D; E; F).
+Study evaluation is based on points obtained for specified items of the appropriate course, as home works, projects, oral presentations, tests, midterm exams, final exam, etc. The maximum number of points is 100.
+The final study report consists of records of the overall points and a classifying symbol from the European Credit Transfer System (ECTS) (A; B; C; D; E; F).
 The General Grade Average is calculated from classification grades A=1, B=1.5, C=2, D=2.5, and E=3.
 Student evaluation is based on the credit system compatible with ECTS (European Credit Transfer System).
 The final examination of each course can be written, oral, or combined.

 |Availability of literature:|